David Duncan Main: The Hangzhou Medical Training College (1885)

 In 1882, Main began training a few young men, teaching them surgery and medicine.
 They received practical training in the dispensary as well as bedside lectures, then formed their own diagnoses, which were later compared with Main's diagnoses.
 He continued the expansion of his preaching and teaching quarters in order to accommodate more practitioners and students.
 His lectures covered health, feeding, sanitation, education, chemistry, and Gospel studies.

 Main opened this school to train natives as well as Europeans.
 About one hundred students were trained at the college in conjunction with the Hospital of Universal Benevolence while he was in China.
 Initially, the teaching staff consisted of two professors, and because of this, new students could only enter every five years.
 The first three batches of students were Christians, however the demand for Western medical training had increased so much since the Boxer Rebellion that a few "heathen" (non-Christian) students were admitted.
 The college contained a lecture hall, a pathological laboratory, and a chemical laboratory.
 Many of the men trained by Main remained to work either directly or indirectly in the Mission, if not in the hospitals.

 The college was renovated after the Young Men's Christian Association (YMCA) came together in Hangzhou in 1916, in which large meetings were held to teach about hygienic rules of life and conduct.
 This included the Gospel as salvation for the soul and body.
-The meeting was met with success, and Yuan Shih-Kai sent 2,000 dollars to fund the work.
+The meeting was met with success, and Yuan Shikai sent 2,000 dollars to fund the work.
 10,000 dollars were donated by Lord and Lady Maclay in memory of their son.
 At the stone laying event, a casket was buried beneath the foundation containing a Bible, reports of the five years work of the YMCA, rules of the YMCA, badges, lists of subscribers and their subscriptions, a map of Hangzhou, a photograph of the building plan, calendars, and copies of the paper inviting people to the stone laying event.

 The hospital was opened in 1924.
 The ground and first floors were devoted to teaching, and the second to a hostel for students.
 There were also six laboratories for physics, organic and physiological chemistry, general chemistry, elementary biology, histology, and pharmacology.
 The building also contained a library and was equipped with new apparatus, including two X-Ray machines, a UV light lamp, two high frequency systems for violet ray treatment, a pantostat, a carbonic acid snow generator, massage apparatus, a localizer for foreign objects in the body, fluoroscopic screens, and minor devices for galvanism, faradism, and ionization.

 Main was elected Principal Emeritus of the college prior to his departure and continued to stimulate interest in the work during his retirement in Edinburgh.